riceissa/issarice.com/external/lesswrong.com/decision-theories-comparison.md

 * 2018-07-23 to 2018-08-10: Initial work on this post.
 * 2018-08-11 to 2018-10-09: Post sat dormant.
 * 2018-10-10: copyediting.
+* 2019-03-15: more work after spending some more time on decision theory (especially refreshing my memory of things)
 * ??: Initial version published.

 ## License